sprintersb/atest/README.md

 The GHz-values refer to the execution speed of the host computer, and the MHz-values refer to an AVR microcontroller.
-For example, with a x86_64 host running at 2 GHz, avrtest will perform as fast as an AVR running at around 90 MHz.
+For example, with a x86_64 host running at 2 GHz, AVRtest will perform as fast as an AVR running at around 90 MHz.

-avrtest is a single-core application.
+AVRtest is a single-core application.
 The speed values are under the assumption that the simulator performs no logging or printing.
 The timing will also depend slighly on which instructions are being simulated.